jurabek/claude-code/shared-prompts/go-architecture.md

 ## Documentation Standards

 ### Code Documentation
-- Document public functions and packages with **GoDoc-style comments**.
+- Document public functions and packages with **GoDoc-style comments**. if asked
 - Provide concise **READMEs** for services and libraries.
 - Maintain `CONTRIBUTING.md` and `ARCHITECTURE.md` to guide team practices.

 ### Best Practices
 - Keep documentation close to the code.
-- Update documentation with code changes.
+- Update documentation with code changes, if any.
 - Include examples where helpful.